spantaleev/matrix-docker-ansible-deploy/docs/howto-server-delegation.md

 ## Server Delegation via a DNS SRV record (advanced)

 **Note**: doing Server Delegation via a DNS SRV record is a more **advanced** way to do it and is not the default for this playbook.
 This is usually **much more complicated** to set up, so **we don't recommend it**.
-If you're not an experience sysadmin, you'd better stay away from this.
+If you're not an experienced sysadmin, you'd better stay away from this.

 As per the [Server-Server spec](https://matrix.org/docs/spec/server_server/r0.1.0.html#server-discovery), it's possible to do Server Delegation using only a SRV record (without a `/.well-known/matrix/server` file).